Mac Fixes

 4. Calibrating your MacBook battery

-Calibrating resets your battery, so it can reach its full potential.
-It’s more beneficial to older MacBook Pros, which don’t do it automatically.
+Calibrating resets your battery so it can reach its full potential, which can help prevent your Mac from dying without warning.
+It’s more beneficial to older MacBook models, which don’t do it automatically.
 However, we’ll guide you through the process for both.

 Drain your battery to 0%, then charge it back up to 100%.
 This will successfully calibrate your battery.